b13/link2language/README.md

 The simplest way would be to link to the login page in a different language, with an automatic redirect.

-However the real strength of the extension pays off when having multiple page trees with different languages to link to a properly available news.
+However the real strength of this extension pays off when having multiple page trees with different languages to link to a properly available news.

-The extension adds an additional select dropdown to editors in the Link selector popup, when linking an image, or linking a text in the Rich Text Editor.
-This dropdown is always enabled when the extension is installed, no configuration needed.
+The extension shows a specific button for each language that is available for this page, when linking an image, or linking a text in the Rich Text Editor.
+The language selection is always enabled when the extension is installed, no configuration needed.

 ## Linking to "free mode" content elements